Gen Z Insights: 5 Key Trends in Personal Care and Cosmetics

 4. Personal Factors Drive Purchases, Yet Social Awareness is Rising

 When it comes to the factors that drive Gen Z purchasing decisions in the category, personal drivers currently outweigh social drivers.
-Our research from October 2023 (Gen Z Tracker, Wave 1) revealed that personal drivers had a share of 91% in explaining Gen Z recent personal care buying behaviour, with social drivers making up just 9%.
-However, by May 2024 (Gen Z Tracker, Wave 2), social drivers’ influence had increased slightly to 12%, indicating a growing awareness of social issues among Gen Z.
+Our research from October 2023 (Youth Pulse, Wave 1) revealed that personal drivers had a share of 91% in explaining Gen Z recent personal care buying behaviour, with social drivers making up just 9%.
+However, by May 2024 (Youth Pulse, Wave 2), social drivers’ influence had increased slightly to 12%, indicating a growing awareness of social issues among Gen Z.

 Brand love is the primary driver, with a share of 24% in explaining recent Gen Z personal care purchases.